konfig-dev/konfig-docs/docs/tutorials/setup-linting.md

  create mode 100644 .github/workflows/konfig-lint.yaml
 ```

-Now on every PR or commit to your production branch the following a job will
+On every PR or commit to your production branch the following a job will
 fail if any warnings or errors occur when linting your spec:

 ![GitHub Action Lint Error](/img/github-action-lint-error.png)